C-Blosc2: A simple, compressed, fast and persistent data store library for C¶

-Blosc is a high performance compressor optimized for binary data.
+Blosc is a high performance compressor optimized for binary data (i.e. floating point numbers, integers and booleans).
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
-Blosc is the first compressor (that I’m aware of) that is meant not only to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations.
+Blosc main goal is not just to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations.

-C-Blosc2 tries to be backward compatible with both the C-Blosc1 API and format.
-Furthermore, if you just use the C-Blosc1 API you are guaranteed to generate compressed data containers that can be read with a Blosc1 library, but getting the benefit of better performance, like for example leveraging the accelerated versions of codecs present in Intel’s IPP (LZ4 now and maybe others later on).
+C-Blosc2 tries hard to be backward compatible with both the C-Blosc1 API and in-memory format.
+Furthermore, if you just use the C-Blosc1 API you are guaranteed to generate compressed data containers that can be read with C-Blosc2, but getting the benefit of better performance, like for example leveraging the accelerated versions of codecs present in Intel’s IPP (LZ4 is supported now and others will follow).

 C-Blosc2 is currently in beta stage, so not ready to be used in production yet.
 Having said this, the beta stage means that the API has been declared frozen, so there is guarantee that your programs will continue to work with future versions of the library.
 If you want to collaborate in this development you are welcome.
 We need help in the different areas listed at the ROADMAP; also, be sure to read our DEVELOPING-GUIDE.
 Blosc is distributed using the BSD license.

 C-Blosc2 is not like other compressors: it should rather be called a meta-compressor.
 This is so because it can use different compressors and filters (programs that generally improve compression ratio).
 At any rate, it can also be called a compressor because it happens that it already comes with several compressor and filters, so it can actually work like so.